Circuit-killer/fpga-usbserial/README.md

 To save 2 pins, instead of pullup/pulldown control pins, a fixed pullup resistor of 1.5k between D+ and 3.3V can be used.
-To save 2 additional pins, differential input may be omitted and replaced by reading D+ only, so the minimal hardware is:
+To save 2 additional pins, differential input may be omitted and replaced by single-ended D+ input only, so the minimal hardware is:

     2 single-ended bidirectional pins